 Agreeing that being nude is expressive conduct, the plurality noted that it “falls only within the outer ambit of the First Amendment’s protection.”

-Court found OK regulation of secondary effects of public nudity
+Court found regulation of secondary effects of public nudity was acceptable

 As in O’Brien and Glen Theatre, however, Erie’s intent was not to suppress a particular message but rather an attempt to regulate the negative secondary effects of the speech.